Epsylon42/apc/README.md

 * unit(T): returns T if the first element of input is equal to T. Otherwise returns error
 * sequence(Ps...): accepts one or more parsers and executes them in sequence.
 Returns tuple of their results without `NilOk`s if they all succeed or error if at least one fails
+* alt(Ps...): accepts one or more parsers and executes them in sequence.
+Returns the result of the first successful parser.
+If they have the same return type, returns it, otherwise, returns a `variant`
 * hide(P): accepts one parser and executes it but replaces its return type with `NilOk`
 * many(P): accepts one parser and executes it until it fails.
-Returns vector of values.
+Returns vector of values

 ### error handling